Data Sources

 Data sources integrate with the orchestration pipeline through three shared framework components:

-The same shared framework layer also exposes IAIDataSourceIndexingService for keeping knowledge-base indexes synchronized with their source indexes.
-Data source mappings are observed by the framework itself so source document writes can flow into the mapped knowledge-base index without each host re-implementing custom handlers.
+The same shared framework layer also exposes IAIDataSourceIndexingService for keeping knowledge-base indexes synchronized with their sources.
+SearchIndexProfile-backed mappings are observed automatically when source document writes flow through the shared indexing services.
+External source types use the same indexing pipeline after your code notifies the framework about source changes.

 User Query